HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 Now this may seem like a small quibble, but web addresses are the backbone of the Internet.
 The web is just a series of links to other pages, after all.
-Let's imagine that we have a React application hosted at `www.loveforsoils.com` dedicated to sharing knowledge about [soil types][soils].
+Let's imagine that we have a React application hosted at `www.loveforsoils.com` (not a real website) dedicated to sharing knowledge about [soil types][soils].
 As a facet of our React application, we want to provide users with the option to see a list of our favorite soils.
 Currently, instead of sharing a link to a list of our favorite soils, we can only provide a link to our "Love for soils" homepage.
 Following which, users are required to interact with our application to see a favorite soil list.

 Because our personal opinion on the best soils is so important, we want to provide users with the opportunity to go straight to this list of the favorite